| On Sale Now!

-DIY is so much better with help.
+DIY is so much better with two.

 See what Donna has to say about naming her fictional small towns, along with thoughts from Jill Shalvis, Debbie Macomber, Robyn Carr, Brenda Novak and more in this USA Today article!
 Click HERE.

 “Renowned lighthouse expert Alex MacFarland has come to Blueberry Cove, Maine, to renovate and heal; sexy lighthouse owner Logan McCrae is resistant to change, but the interfering community may be what they both need to find peace—and each other.